-Professor of Nursery Crops, State Extension Leader, Director of John C. Pair Horticultural Center - Wichita
+Professor, Woody Ornamental Extension Specialist, State Extension Leader, Director of John C. Pair Horticultural Center - Wichita

 1901 E 95th St. S.